Contents

 Overview

-Affirm takes compliance very seriously.
-Your marketing and terms must comply with various regulations, which include the Truth in Lending Act, Equal Credit Opportunity ACT, and the CAN-SPAM Act.
+Affirm services are subject to various consumer protection laws that also affect your compliance responsibilities as a merchant and your agreement with Affirm.
+Your marketing and terms must comply with various regulations, which include the Truth in Lending Act, Equal Credit Opportunity Act, and the CAN-SPAM Act.

 Additionally, some of your messaging may require adding disclosure information.
 These guides describe when particular disclosures are needed, where they should go, and what they should say.